winterjulian/superb-calendar/README.md

 1. Install with `npm i` all necessary packages for this application.
 2. Run `node generator.js` to create some exemplary appointments for your current calendar week.
 In case an error occurs, the step can be skipped.
 It is merely nice-to-have.
 3. Start the fake server with `json-server --watch db.json` (before you start the application itself!).
 The server needs to run constantly.
-4. Run `ng s` to start the SuperbCalendar
+4. In a new console window: Run `ng s` to start the SuperbCalendar

 ### Additional Features